twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 # Pro-tip: Use `git merge -` to merge past branch
 ```

 This is a very important point in the workflow so let's explain in more detail what is happening.

 Both `feature-1b.base` and `feature-1b` share a common commit outside of `master`.
 As a result, this is a known state where the 2 agree upon.

 When we merged in the new `feature-1a.squashed` to `feature-1b.base`, we built a new `merge` commit that makes sure `feature-1a` changes take priority as they are **newest**.

-When we merge this new `merge` commit into `feature-1b`, we respect all past changes between `feature-1b` and `feature-1b.base`.
-However, any changes in the new `merge` commit that conflict with the set of `feature-1b.base` changes will be brought up as conflicts.
-The reason for this is that these commits diverged and occurred after (both time and in `git` history) since the common base (i.e. `feature-1b.base`).
+When we merge this new `merge` commit into `feature-1b`, `git` respects all past changes between `feature-1b` and `feature-1b.base`.
+However, any changes in the new `merge` commit that conflict with the set of changes since `feature-1b.base` will be brought up as conflicts.

-This will be a substantially smaller set (and possibly empty set) than we get with a `rebase` workflow.
+These conflicts will be a smaller (possibly empty) set than a typical `rebase` workflow.

 Anyway, back to the code: